MSc Molecular Analytical Science (Distinction) - University of Warwick 2016

 Awarded the Allen Murray Centenary Scholarship from 2012/13 to 2014/15.

-I am currently in the second year of my PhD in Analytical Science.
+I am currently in the third year of my PhD in Analytical Science.
 My project, titled Petroleomics: Crude and Heavy Fuel Oil Fingerprinting and Asphaltenes, builds on the MSc Mini Project and is supervised by Dr Mark Barrow (Department of Chemistry) and Dr David Growney (Lubrizol Ltd).
 I attend a biannual University Contacts Meeting (UCM) at Lubrizol Limited, where I present the project as it progresses.